City highlights

 Stroll through the neon lights and soak in the history in Tokyo, Osaka and Hiroshima

-Experience the enchantment of geishas and samurai in Kyoto and Kanazawa
+Enchanting geishas in Kyoto and ancient samurai in Kanazawa

 Railway adventure